SpinDoctorMRI/SpinDoctor/README.md

 Matrix Formalism for permeable membranes and for general diffusion-encoding sequences are under development and will be released in the future.

-	The stable version of the MatrixFormalismModule will be released on November 11.
+	The stable version of the MatrixFormalismModule will be released on November 11, 2019.
 	Do not download the MatrixFormalismModule until then.

 Software requirements

-	The SpinDoctor toolbox and the Neuron Module have been developed in the MATLAB R2017b and require no additional MATLAB toolboxes.
+	The SpinDoctor Toolbox and the Neuron Module have been developed in the MATLAB R2017b and require no additional MATLAB toolboxes.

-	However, the current version of the Matrix Formalism Module requires the MATLAB PDE Toolbox (2017 or later) due to certain difficulties of implementing the matrix eigenvalue solution on a restricted eigenvalue interval.
+	*****However, the current version of the Matrix Formalism Module requires the MATLAB PDE Toolbox (2017 or later) due to certain difficulties of implementing the matrix eigenvalue solution on a restricted eigenvalue interval.
 	This technical issue will be addressed in a future release.